 NOTE 1: In figure 4.2.3-5, Trust domain for NEF is same as Trust domain for SCEF as defined in TS 23.682 [36].

 NOTE 2: In figure 4.2.3-5, 3GPP Interface represents southbound interfaces between NEF and 5GC Network Functions e.g. N29 interface between NEF and SMF, N30 interface between NEF and PCF, etc. All southbound interfaces from NEF are not shown for the sake of simplicity.

+Figure 4.2.3-6 and Figure 4.2.3-7 depict the 5G System architecture (in service-based and reference point based representation respectively) for SNPN with separate entity owning the UE(s) subscription and with SNPN allowing access to UE(s) with credentials assigned by separate entity.

+Figure 4.2.3-6: 5G System architecture with access to SNPN using credential from Separate entity - service-based interface representation

+Figure 4.2.3-7: 5G System architecture with access to SNPN using credential from Separate entity - reference point representation

 4.2.4 Roaming reference architectures